Viking sword: Terminology

 Two men armed with swords, detail of an illustration from the Stuttgart Psalter (fol.
 7v), dated c.
 830.

 Although popularly called "Viking sword", this type of sword was produced in the Frankish Empire during the Carolingian era.
 The association of the name "Viking" with these swords is due to the disappearance of grave goods in Christian Francia in the 8th century, due to which the bulk of sword blades of Frankish manufacture of this period were found in pagan burials of Viking Age Scandinavia, imported by trade, ransom payment or looting, while continental European finds are mostly limited to stray finds in riverbeds.

-Swords of the 8th to 10th centuries are also termed "Carolingian swords", while swords of the late Viking Age and the beginning High Middle Ages (late 10th to early 12th centuries) blend into the category of Norman swords or the early development of the knightly sword.
+Swords of the 8th to 10th centuries are also referred to as "Carolingian swords", while swords of the late Viking Age and the beginning High Middle Ages (late 10th to early 12th centuries) blend into the category of Norman swords or the early development of the knightly sword.

 During the Viking age, the Carolingian Empire was central for advanced swordsmithing.
 The area produced the best quality weapons found in Central and Northern Europe.